justincrosbie/passkeyme-docs/docs/why-passkeyme.md

 ## 🌟 **Mission-Driven Development**

 ### **Bootstrapped, Not Investor-Driven**
-PasskeyMe is **privately bootstrapped** with no external investors demanding profit maximization.
+Passkeyme is **privately bootstrapped** with no external investors demanding profit maximization.
 This means:

 - ✅ **Long-term thinking** over quarterly profits
 - ✅ **Developer-first decisions** rather than shareholder returns